Skip to main content

 This docs site itself ships an llms.txt — a discoverability map for these docs, in the same spirit.
 If you’re an agent, start there.

-Discoverability is real today on an ingested OpenAPI 3.x surface.
-Gecko does not crawl arbitrary human-only docs yet, does not auto-discover APIs across the internet, and does not verify the data an API returns.
-It makes a known API surface agent-usable.
+Discoverability is live today on an ingested OpenAPI 3.x surface.
+Gecko makes a known API surface agent-usable — it doesn’t crawl arbitrary human-only docs, auto-discover APIs across the internet, or verify the data an API returns.
 See Status.